 Often Sponsors will have their own templates.
 The agreement should be forwarded to OTC as soon as it is available.
 We will review the agreement and negotiate any problematic terms and conditions.

 After all parties come to agreement, agreed upon changes are made and the agreement is forwarded to the appropriate sponsor representatives for signature.

 ONLY the President of the university, Vice Presidents, and those with written delegated authority may sign contracts, including IP agreements.
-Bill Covington and Scott Erwin may sign most contracts and agreements.
+Dr. Bill Covington and Scott Erwin may sign most contracts and agreements.

 After all signatures are received, accounts are set up as needed and the project may commence.

 Copyright applies to works set down in tangible form.
 It can be a manuscript, choreography reduced to appropriate notation, a painting, sculpture, a text book, software, etc. To ensure protection, the copyright should be registered with the Library of Congress Copyright Office.

 Trademarks protect words, names, symbols, sounds, or colors that distinguish goods and services from those manufactured or sold by others and to indicate the source of the goods.
 Trademarks, unlike patents, can be renewed forever as long as they are being used in commerce.

 A trade secret may be any form of intellectual property that is kept secret for competitive business reasons.
 Trade secrets may only be protected as long as they remain secret.
 Because university work is done for public benefit, it is rare for a trade secret to be maintained.

 A patent is a property right granted by the US government that allows the owner to exclude others from using, making or offering the patented design, process or utility for sale.
 Patents are applied for a limited time, typically 20 years, and require public disclosure of the information.